dochavez/Gemini-AI-Chatbot-Nexus/README.md

 ![Static Badge](https://img.shields.io/badge/GeminiAI-1.5-red)
 ![Static Badge](https://img.shields.io/badge/flutter-3.19-blue)

-## This project was developed to demonstrate how Gemini AI can be used in the development of a Chatbot available to create a web application.
+## This project was developed to demonstrate how Gemini AI can be used in the development of web applications and mobile applications.
-### We also managed to integrate the Gemini AI model to create an application in Flutter and be able to use Chatbots on a smart device that uses Android.
+### For the web applications can be used by any default browser and for the mobile application, there is an APK available in the repository.

 ## How to run the web application version on your computer
 1. Download the repository